PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 ### Feature: A Character Can Level

-As a character I want my experience points to increase my level and combat capabilities so that I can bring vengence to my foes
+As a character I want my experience points to increase my level and combat capabilities so that I can bring vengeance to my foes

 - Level defaults to 1
 - After 1000 experience points, the character gains a level